aaatipamula/aaatipamula.github.io/interests/computers.md

 ## A (Quicker) Introduction

 My interest in computer hardware began in middle school.
 This hobby started with pure chance.
-I was scolling through YouTube, as middle schoolers my age tend to do, when I found a video that showed the process of custom building a computer.
-I didn't even know computers come in parts up intil that point, but watching the entire PC being assembled reminded me of putting together LEGOes in some way.
+I was scrolling through YouTube, as middle schoolers my age tend to do, when I found a video that showed the process of custom building a computer.
+I didn't even know computers come in parts up until that point, but watching the entire PC being assembled reminded me of putting together LEGOes in some way.

-From there my curiosity was very throughly ignited and I continued to watch more and more videos.
+From there my curiosity was very thoroughly ignited and I continued to watch more and more videos.
 After about a month or so of watching videos and doing research in parts I asked my dad, a tech nerd himself, if I could build my own.
 Unfortunately the timing wasn't right and he didn't bite.
 However, my interest in computer hardware continued to turn into a passion as I did more research and watched more videos.

-Eventually in my sophmore year of highschool, my dad finally budged and allowed me to buy the parts for my first PC.
+Eventually in my sophomore year of high school, my dad finally budged and allowed me to buy the parts for my first PC.
 Giddy with excitement, I went to the closest Micro Center and picked out all the parts for a price I thought was pretty reasonable.
 I put together a build just over 1k, which is what I still use today, with a few upgrades to cooling, PSU, and storage.

 Similar to custom mechs, I find most of the joy in this hobby with the fact that I get to custom build my own computer just for my use.
-I can talior it to what I want and need.
+I can tailor it to what I want and need.

 As for my current PC's specs:

 **GPU**: EVGA 2060 Super

 **CPU**: AMD Ryzen 3600

 **RAM**: 16GB Trident Z at 3200Mhz

 **Storage**: 1TB Samsung Evo Pro

 **Case**: NZXT H10 Pro

 **PSU**: EVGA 700W Gold